July 23 -August 10, 2025

 *Afternoon Matinees Begin at 1:00 PM

-CSC provides a range of accessibility services including assistive listening devices, large print and braille programs, and open captioning at every performance, and ASL interpretation and audio description at selected performances.
+In partnership with Think Outside the Vox, CSC provides a range of accessibility services including assistive listening devices, large print and braille programs, and open captioning at every performance, and ASL interpretation and audio description at selected performances.

 Tactile Tours will be offered an hour and 45 minutes before the scheduled performance time.
 Please meet at our front gate to House Left of the Stage.